-The MCAT was developed by the Association of American Medical Colleges (AAMC) to provide medical schools with an efficient way to measure and compare the qualifications of each applicant thoroughly.
-Admissions committees look at your academic record, MCAT score, and extracurricular activities to understand your preparedness and dedication to medicine.
+The MCAT was developed by the Association of American Medical Colleges (AAMC) to provide medical schools with an efficient way to measure and compare each applicant.
+Admissions committees look at your academic record, MCAT score, and extracurricular activities to gauge your preparedness and dedication to medicine.

-The MCAT measures your knowledge of organic chemistry, physics, sociology, psychology, general biology, and biochemistry.
-The exam will also test your critical analysis and reasoning skills.
-To do well on the MCAT, you must have a firm grasp of each topic.
+The exam tests your critical analysis and reasoning skills.
+To do well, you must have a firm grasp of the topics tested on the MCAT.
 The best way to set a strong foundation before the MCAT is to take the associated courses for each section.

-These courses will typically reflect the prerequisite courses required by medical schools.
-It is not enough to know your subjects inside and out - you must train yourself to think critically through complex passages and nuanced questions.
-Knowing how to interpret and understand difficult material is your best way to test well on the MCAT, so practice is key.
+These courses typically are the prerequisite courses required by medical schools.
+Knowing your subjects is not enough - you must train yourself to think critically through complex passages and nuanced questions.
+Knowing how to interpret and understand difficult material is essential for the MCAT, so practice is key.

 The MCAT revolves around the most important ideas and concepts found in the sciences, called “the big ideas.”
-These concepts reflect the most up-to-date knowledge that students should learn to prepare for medical school.
+These concepts reflect the most up-to-date knowledge students should know for medical school.
 The test emphasizes deep knowledge and understanding of scientific concepts.

-Three out of four of the sections focus solely on the sciences and their “big ideas.”
+Three out of four MCAT categories focus solely on the sciences and their big ideas.
 The fourth section, CARS, focuses on your critical analysis and reasoning skills.
-The AAMC deems CARS to be just as important to your medical school success as your knowledge of the basic sciences.
+The AAMC deems CARS as important to your medical school success as your knowledge of basic sciences.

-To score well in the science-focused sections, you should at minimum take your first semester of courses for the associated science topics.
-On the test, you will need to have the ability to recall facts and combine them with your analysis skills to delve deeper into passages and ascertain which details are relevant to answering the accompanying questions.
+To score well in the science-focused sections, you should, at minimum, take your first semester of courses for the associated science topics.
+You must recall facts and combine them with your analysis skills to delve deeper into passages and ascertain relevant details.

 The AAMC defines four critical reasoning skills that you should develop and refine while studying for each section:

-The Critical Analysis and Reasoning Skills section will include questions and passages that will test your skills in analyzing what you read.
-During the CARS section of your exam, you will read passages from social sciences and humanities.
-The passages will be followed by questions that will lead you through a process of analyzing and reasoning through unfamiliar topics.
+The Critical Analysis and Reasoning Skills section includes questions and passages that test your analysis skills.
+In the CARS section of your exam, you will read social sciences and humanities passages.
+The passages are followed by questions that will lead you through a process of analyzing and reasoning through unfamiliar topics.

 This section is important because it measures your overall reasoning skills.
 There is no specific topic to study to prepare for this section.
-Doing practice questions that help you become familiar with the proper analysis methods for the various passage types will be your best path to success.
+Doing practice questions that help you become familiar with the proper analysis methods is your best path to success.

-You will have 95 minutes to complete this section, and the score range is between 118 and 132.
-The name of this section might lead you to believe you will only be tested on the biological sciences.
+This section’s name might lead you to believe you will only be tested on the biological sciences.
 However, this is not the case.
-There will also be organic chemistry and general chemistry concepts tested in this section.
+There will also be organic chemistry and general chemistry concepts in this section.
 Biochemistry is a high-yield topic for the Bio section of the MCAT.

-The Chem/Phys section of the MCAT combines knowledge of the physical sciences with your understanding of the biological sciences.
-Gibbs free energy, amino acid properties, electron configuration, and kinetics are examples of topics you may encounter during this section.
+The Chem/Physics section of the MCAT combines knowledge of the physical sciences with the biological sciences.
+Some topics you may encounter here include Gibbs free energy, amino acid properties, electron configuration, and kinetics.

 It’s important to note that this section goes beyond physics and chemistry.
-Only planning for chemistry and physics in this section will not be enough to do well.
-In this section, physical sciences combine with biological sciences.
-Biochemistry also appears a good deal in this section.
-It is important to have a sound understanding of Biochemistry for both Bio and Chem/Phys.
+Only planning for chemistry and physics will not be enough to do well; rather, it involves physical sciences combined with biological sciences.
+It is important to have a sound understanding of Biochemistry for both Bio and Chem/Phys for the test.

-The Chem/Phys section of the test is both content and quantitative skill-driven, making it one of the more demanding sections of the exam.
-Other sections of the exam will not require as many calculations as this exam, nor will they be as heavy on the necessary equations.
+The Chem/Phys section is content and quantitative skill-driven, making it one of the more demanding exam sections.
+Other sections don’t require as many calculations, nor will they be as heavy on the necessary equations.
 Familiarize yourself with the potential questions you will answer here.

 The Psych/Soc section includes the newest subjects tested on the MCAT.
-They were added because they are becoming increasingly important as society continues to evolve.
 It is important that in your undergraduate studies, you take introductory courses in both Sociology and Psychology.
 This section integrates the psychological, sociological, and biological foundations of behaviors.

 You can start studying for this section with practice questions from the AAMC here.

-The CARS section is unique because it does not test any prior content knowledge.
-This section aims to determine how well you analyze arguments and your ability to find underlying assumptions.
-Unlike the other three sections of the MCAT, CARS assesses your ability to interpret information without background knowledge.
+The CARS section is unique because it doesn’t test any prior knowledge.
+This section determines how well you analyze arguments and your ability to find underlying assumptions.
+Unlike other MCAT sections, CARS assesses your ability to interpret information without background knowledge.

-CARS can be a difficult section because the way you approach the questions will largely depend on the subject matter and how it fits into overarching categories.
-There is no specific content to study, but there are ways to handle the passages presented in this section.
+CARS can be a difficult section because the way you approach the questions largely depends on the MCAT subjects you’re addressing and how they fit into overarching categories.
+There is no specific content to study, but there are ways to handle the passages presented.

-Additionally, your approach to each question in this section will vary depending on what it is asking.
-Some questions will require you to make inferences based on information provided in the passage, while others will require you to understand the author’s perspective and draw a conclusion about the main idea of a passage.
+Your approach to each question will also vary depending on what is asked.
+Some questions require you to infer based on the information provided, while others require understanding the author’s perspective and drawing a conclusion about the passage’s main idea.

 Here are some tips to help you perform well in the CARS section:

-To be well prepared, you must have a firm grasp of the content covered in all four test sections and the format of the MCAT.
-The best way to do this is by taking the associated prerequisite courses before taking the MCAT.
-By studying what is on the MCAT, reviewing the four test sections often with the help of practice tests, and using AAMC’s practice questions regularly, you will increase your chances of producing a competitive MCAT score.
+To be well prepared, you must have a firm grasp of the content covered in all MCAT test topics.
+The best way to do this is by taking prerequisite courses before the test.
+Take time to study content, take practice tests, and do the AAMC’s practice questions regularly.